CLOSE SEARCH

 Covenants from founders – whereby the founders and potentially other key employees agree to stay in the company, retain shares for a set period or under certain conditions and non-compete restrictions if they depart.

-Other Control Points - Investors may seek control over certain key decisions, such as hiring and firing of senior executives, further borrowing or potential legal disputes the company becomes involved in.
+Control issues - Investors may seek control over certain key decisions, such as hiring and firing of senior executives, further borrowing or potential legal disputes the company becomes involved in.

 Please do call or email us to discuss how we can help and to get to know us and whether we are a good fit for you.